Lemonexe/UUC/packages/frontend/README.md

 The Frontend application provides a simple, but highly practical user experience around the [UUC Core](../core/README.md) functionality.
 Its interface offers Czech and English language.
 While the conversion form is the centerpiece, the app also features the unit reference page and an interactive tutorial.
-Currencies backend API is consumed to populate currency units with their exchange rates, but that's completely optional.
+[Frankfurter free public API](https://frankfurter.dev/) is consumed to populate currency units with their exchange rates, plus [Coinbase API](https://docs.cdp.coinbase.com/coinbase-business/track-apis/prices#get-spot-price) is used for bitcoin, but that's all completely optional.
 Some data is persisted in local storage, namely the form state and the conversion history.
 On initial load the app tries to parse a conversion command from hash, which can be used to share a conversion via link, or to bind UUC as a custom search engine.